 - Pasteurized conventional dairy is a dead food that may be contaminated with hormones, pesticides and genetically modified organisms that have never been proven safe.
 Raw milk usually comes from healthy grass fed cows.
 It provides vitamin K for strong bones and vitamin A and D for healthy skin and robust immune system.

 Higher carb paleo snack options include:

 Chocolate can be a great healthy and crunchy low-carb snack if you choose the right kind.
 Read my article about the angelic and devilish sides of this treat here.
 Always look for organic and low sugar Lindt Dark Chocolates or Alter Eco for a great crunch.
 Watch for common allergens like soy lethicin and soybean oil that can slow down thyroid function and lower metabolism.

 Try this recipe at home from our CarbSmart friend Vanessa for Dark Chocolate Mini Coconut Cups.

 When planning low-carb snacks, focus on quality and nutrient density to reduce cravings and increase weight loss.
 If we eat rancid oils, pesticides and hormones when snacking it will ultimately affect our long-term success and health markers.

 - Are Nut Based Baked Goods Healthy?
 From MarksDailyApple.com

 - Many Dangers of Excess PUFA Consumption From PaleoDietLifestyle.com

-What are some of your favorite healthy low carb snacks?
-How do you add healthy crunch to your low carb diet or paleo diet?
+What are some of your favorite healthy low-carb snacks?
+How do you add a healthy crunch to your low-carb diet or paleo diet?